Sang-e-Mah: Production

 Atif Aslam made his television debut by portraying Hilmand Khan, a role based on Prince Hamlet.

 In July 2021, Saife Hassan announced in an exclusive interview that he is going to revamp the Sang-e-Mar Mar with a new season.
-He revealed the Sania Saeed, Nauman Ijaz, Kubra Khan and Samiya Mumtaz as leading actors.
-Hassan also announced that it will be a trilogy and after Sang-e-Mah, he will make Sang-e-Siyah.
+He revealed Sania Saeed, Nauman Ijaz, Kubra Khan and Samiya Mumtaz as leading actors.
+Hassan also announced that it will be a trilogy, and after Sang-e-Mah, he will make Sang-e-Siyah.

-Sania Saeed, Nauman Ijaz and Kubra Khan respire their roles from Sang-e-Mar Mar while Nadia Afgan, Hania Amir and Samiya Mumtaz joined for second season.
-There were also rumours of the singer Atif Aslam to be part of the series; his casting confirmed in late August 2021.
-Before Aslam, film actor Bilal Ashraf has been cast for the lead role of "Hilmamd" however, he turned down the project due to date conflicts.
-Previously, the role has been rejected by Ali Zafar and Fawad Khan for unknown reasons.
-While discussing about the story, Hassan revealed that the first part of the trilogy will focus on Pakhtoon family issues and will also tackle problematic traditions such as forced marriages.
+Saeed, Ijaz and Khan reprise their roles from Sang-e-Mar Mar while Mumtaz, Nadia Afgan and Hania Amir joined for the second season.
+There were also rumours of the singer Atif Aslam being part of the series; his casting was confirmed in late August 2021.
+Before Aslam, film actor Bilal Ashraf had been cast for the lead role of Hilmamd; however, he turned down the project due to date conflicts.
+Previously, the role had been rejected by Ali Zafar and Fawad Khan for unknown reasons.
+While discussing the story, Hassan revealed that the first part of the trilogy will focus on Pakhtoon family issues and will also tackle problematic traditions such as forced marriages.

 The first teaser of the series was released on 10 December 2021.

 Principal photography

 The principal photography began in Islamabad on 13 August 2021.
-The series was shot majorly in Bhogerr Mong Valley located near Balakot, Dadar located near Balakot and Shinkiari, and some regions of Azad Kashmir where shooting was done extensively which began in October 2021 and ended on 6 December 2021.
+The series was shot majorly in Bhogerr Mong Valley, located near Balakot; Dadar, located near Balakot; and Shinkiari, and some regions of Azad Kashmir, where shooting was done extensively, which began in October 2021 and ended on 6 December 2021.
 Some of the initial sequences were filmed in the Gurdwara of Nankana Sahib, which were filmed after receiving the permission.